IloveFoxes366/IloveFoxes366/README.md

 -  I’m looking to collaborate on Blooket HAcks
 -  You can reach me via hehenotsheshetest1@outlook.com
 - You can also reach me at
-- I have not been online for a bit
+- I have not been online for a bit.
+Sorry about that.